Children's Hospital is part of the UPMC family.

 These educational components include experiences in the LEND Program of Pittsburgh, funded by the Health and Resources Services Administration, and opportunities at the University of Pittsburgh Graduate School of Public Health.
 An important component of the NDD training program is a community-based involvement in a patient advocacy group or government agency to promote understanding of patient and family needs and public health concerns.

 Mandatory conference participation includes a weekly Child Neurology Case Conference, regular journal clubs, joint didactics with Child Neurology residents, and NDD focused didactics.
 Additional didactics, conferences, and learning opportunities are available and abundant.

 View the full Didactics and Conference schedule for NDD and Child Neurology residents.

 A research project is required of all residents in the program.
-Residents are paired with mentors during the first year of the program, and the mentor assists the resident in developing a project that can be completed during the program.
-The project can be clinical or laboratory based.
-Each resident will complete a scholarly project, and presentation at national meetings and preparation of manuscripts for publication are encouraged.
+Residents are paired with mentors during the first year of the program to assist with the project development.
+Presentation at national meetings and preparation of manuscripts for publication are encouraged.

 Learn more about the Child Neurology Residency research program and current research projects.

 Benefits for NDD residents are provided through UPMC Graduate Medical Education and the Division of Child Neurology.
 All NDD and Child Neurology residents receive stipends, support, and perks.
 Learn more about the benefits package.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: